Connect Akto with Internet Information Services (IIS)

 You need to register the Akto IIS module globally so it applies to all websites.

-Download the correct DLL for your environment (pick only one):
+Download the correct DLL for your environment (pick only one).
+You can also simply paste the link in browser and download the DLL file.

 Register the